Delaware Stonewall Political Action Committee

 Section 3.
 Executive Board members shall be elected individually in the following order, President, Vice President for Political Action, Secretary, Treasurer, additional Executive Board members.

 Section 1.
-Regularly scheduled organization meetings shall be held at least once a year
+Regularly scheduled organizational meetings shall be held at least once a calendar year as set by a majority-vote of the Executive Board and provided that at least two-weeks notice is provided to all members.

 Section 2.
-Called meetings of the Delaware Stonewall Political Action Committee shall be approved by a two-thirds vote of the Executive Board.
+Called special meetings of the Delaware Stonewall Political Action Committee shall be approved by a two-thirds vote of the Executive Board or called by the request of one Executive Board member and at least twenty-five percent of the membership, provided the purpose of the meeting is stated and at least two-weeks notice is provided to all members.

 SECTION 1.
 The current edition of Robert’s Rules of Order, Newly Revised shall be the parliamentary authority for the organization on all questions not covered by these bylaws.